 \subsection{Acknowledgments}

 This work started with the graduation thesis (February in 2017) by Takuya Tani (supervised by the author), where a variant of the generating function \eqref{GF_two_variables} was found.
 I would like to thank Professor Norio Konno for helpful suggestions and supports continuing after Tani's presentation of his graduation thesis, which led me to the probabilistic approach.
+The author also thank the anonymous referee for his/her careful reading and helpful comments.
 This work was supported by JSPS Grant-in-Aid for Scientific Research (C) 17K05196.